 And, seriously, I know you don’t want to, but pleeeease read the fine print on your pill packs.

-Bad news for the Kardashians, but this also extends to um, the *effects* of detox teas, so keep that in mind if that’s how you live ya life (no judgement).
-While I’m here, activated charcoal reacts similarly, so that’s another trend you might want to skip — although the trend might already be DOA.
+Bad news for the Kardashians, but this also extends to um, the *effects* of detox teas, so keep that in mind if that’s how you live your life (no judgement).
+While I’m here, activated charcoal reacts similarly, so that’s another trend you might want to skip — although that trend might already be DOA.